maudeve-it/ILI9XXX-XPT2046-STM32/BACKLIGHT/README.md

 |'+'|1 step level increase|
 |'-'|1 step level decrease|
 |'Q'|no action

-"Displ_BackLight" function returns display status (current level) so: command 'Q' is to query display status PLEASE NOTE: if dimming, run Displ_BackLight('I') on startup!
+"Displ_BackLight" function returns display status (current level) so: command 'Q' is to query display status<br>
+PLEASE NOTE: if dimming, run Displ_BackLight('I') on startup!
 It will also start the timer clock.<br>

 ---